root-project/web/for_developers/web/index.md

 ```
 bundle config set --local path 'vendor/bundle'
 ```
+Note: to update all the gem dependencies to their latest versions you can run `bundle update`.

 7. Build the site and make it available on a local server.
 ```